amvalseg/AsylumApplications_analysis/README.md

 In this way, several columns present in the initially imported fact table can be removed.
 Specifically, the following columns are deleted: "Country of Origin ID", "Country of Origin Name", "Country of Origin", "Country of Asylum ID", "Country of Asylum Name", "Country of Asylum", and the "Unnamed: 0" column (generated as an automatic index during the transformations with Python).

-***5. REPPORT APPROACH:***
+# 5. Repport Approach 👀

 This report follows an exploratory approach, allowing the user to gain insights based on their specific interests.
 For this reason, a multi-page layout has been chosen:

-The "Let's Explore" page allows the user to select origin and/or destination countries and/or regions, and view both the figures by country and their evolution over time (2010-2024).
+🔵 "Let's Explore" page allows the user to select origin and/or destination countries and/or regions, and view both the figures by country and their evolution over time (2010-2024).

-The Global Overview page displays global KPIs (total applications for the period and current year), the trend of the number of applications over time, and tables showing the top origin and destination countries for each year.
+🔵 "Global Overview" page displays global KPIs (total applications for the period and current year), the trend of the number of applications over time, and tables showing the top origin and destination countries for each year.

-In Regional Overview, the proportion of applications by both origin and destination region is shown, along with trends over the years of the report.
+🔵 "Regional Overview", the proportion of applications by both origin and destination region is shown, along with trends over the years of the report.
 Additionally, a correlation matrix between origin and destination regions is included.
 To explore from the perspective of a particular region, the approach is based on a 1-region:1-page model.
 This approach avoids changing filters for both origin and destination and allows the user to focus on the information.

-The pages dedicated to each region (Africa, Americas, Asia, Europe, and Oceania) display the regions where the applications from that region are directed, the applications made by people from that region abroad, and the applications received within the region.
+🔵 The pages dedicated to each region (Africa, Americas, Asia, Europe, and Oceania) display the regions where the applications from that region are directed, the applications made by people from that region abroad, and the applications received within the region.
 Similarly, the countries that have received applications from countries in that region, the origin countries from that region, and the destination countries within the region are shown.
 All of these metrics are presented both with total figures per country and the percentage figures.

-***6. MEASURES***
+# 6. Measures ✳️

 For this report, three types of measures have been created:

-**Aggregation:** This includes measures for the Total Number of Applications, as well as the total number of applications for each region, both for origin and destination.
+➕ **Aggregation:** This includes measures for the Total Number of Applications, as well as the total number of applications for each region, both for origin and destination.
 In total, there are 11 measures, as there are 5 regions that can be analyzed as both origin and destination.

-**Top N:** This includes the measures for Top Origin Country by Year and Top Reception Country by Year, along with the measures Sum of Applied for Top Origin Country and Sum of Applied for Top Reception Country.
+🔝 **Top N:** This includes the measures for Top Origin Country by Year and Top Reception Country by Year, along with the measures Sum of Applied for Top Origin Country and Sum of Applied for Top Reception Country.
 These measures allow us to create a table with the country with the most applications per year, both for origin and reception.

-**Percentage:** The Percentage measures are used to show the share of applications from each region in relation to the total number of applications.
+➗ **Percentage:** The Percentage measures are used to show the share of applications from each region in relation to the total number of applications.
 These measures provide insights into the proportion of requests coming from specific origin or destination regions relative to the global totals.

 There is one measure for each region as an origin region and one for each region as a destination region.

-***7. CUSTOM SHAPE MAP***
+# 7. Custom Shape Map 🗺️

 To apply the world map to the Shape Map visual, we customized the visual using the world-countries.json file.
 However, when applying it, we discovered that some countries were not being detected.
 This issue relates to the country names in the origin and reception tables.